AyuBloom/zombs-session-saver/README.md

 ```

 ## Customizing your settings
-You can change your preferred settings with `config.json`!
+You can change your preferred settings on the server with `config.json`!
 Currently supported parameters:
 - `port`: Your default session access port.
 The API port will be availble at `port + 1`.
 - `connectionTimeout`: Sets how long your client should wait for verification and validation before disconnecting.
 - `password`: Your verification code.
 - `sessionLimit`: Sets how many sockets can be held at once. (currently unused)

+## Integration
+Since I am also the developer of Sun:Raise, this Session Saver package will be added to the script in the future.
+Stay tuned!